B2W-BIT/aiologger/README.md

 environment variable to a falsy value `("False", "false", "0")`.
 Default: `True`

 # Compatibility

+The explicit passing of a `loop` keyword argument, and subsequent access of a `.loop` attribute, has been deprecated and will be removed in version 0.7.0 for Loggers and Handlers.

 Currently tested only on python 3.6 and 3.7